 Summary: This factsheet summarises what type of conduct needs to be reported, who the scheme applies to, what the organisations' obligations are and what the head of an organisation needs to do and within what time frame.

 Title: Is someone you know being abused in a relationship?

-Summary: In Australia, it is against the law to sexually assault anyone.
+Summary: This translated fact sheet outlines how in Australia, it is against the law to sexually assault anyone.
 A person who commits sexual assault can go to jail, whether they are a man or a woman.
-Sexual assault can include: forcing anyone to have sex or perform sexual acts; forcing anyone to watch pornography; or having sex or performing sexual acts with a child.
+It outlines what sexual assault includes, and also provides contact details for support services.

 Title: What is elder abuse?
 Elder abuse prevention